 Our programme of talks runs from September each year to May the following year with monthly talks on a weekday evening.
-The next meeting will therefore be in September 2023.
-From October 2022 meetings revert to a Tuesday evening and this will be run both as a face-to-face meeting in the Discover Bucks Museum in Aylesbury and streamed online simultaneously using Zoom for those not within travelling distance.
+The next meeting will be in September 2024.
+Meetings are on the second Thursday evening in the month and are run both as a face-to-face meeting in the Discover Bucks Museum in Aylesbury and streamed online simultaneously using Zoom, for those not within travelling distance.

 During the summer the society may run some Saturday Lectures.